-- 9.1 By day or night an aircraft fitted with an anti-collision light shall display such a light from immediately before engine start to immediately after engine shut-down. - 9.2 From sunset to sunrise, or during any other period which may be prescribed by the appropriate authority, all aircraft in flight shall display: - Anti-collision lights intended to attract attention to the aircraft; and - Navigation lights intended to indicate the relative path of the aircraft to an observer and other lights shall not be displayed if they are likely to be mistaken for these lights; - 9.3 Lights fitted for other purposes, such as landing lights and airframe floodlights, may be used in addition to the lights specified above to enhance aircraft conspicuity. - 9.4 From sunrise to sunset, or during any other period prescribed by the appropriate authority: - All aircraft moving on the movement area of an aerodrome shall display navigation lights intended to indicate the relative path of the aircraft to an observer and other lights shall not be displayed if they are likely to be mistaken for these lights; - b) Unless stationary and otherwise adequately illuminated, all aircraft on the movement area of an aerodrome shall display lights intended to indicate the extremities of their structure; - All aircraft operating on the movement area of an aerodrome shall display lights intended to attract attention to the aircraft; and - All aircraft on the movement area of an aerodrome whose engines are running shall display lights which indicate that fact - 9.5 Notwithstanding the provisions of this section of these Rules the commander of an aircraft may switch off or reduce the intensity of any flashing light fitted to the aircraft if such a light does or is likely to: - Adversely affect the satisfactory performance of the duties of any member of the flight crew; or - Subject an outside observer to unreasonable dazzle.
+- 9.1 By day or night an aircraft fitted with an anti-collision light shall display such a light from immediately before engine start to immediately after engine shut-down. - 9.2 From sunset to sunrise, or during any other period which may be prescribed by the appropriate authority, all aircraft in flight shall display: - a) Anti-collision lights intended to attract attention to the aircraft; and - b) Navigation lights intended to indicate the relative path of the aircraft to an observer and other lights shall not be displayed if they are likely to be mistaken for these lights; - 9.3 Lights fitted for other purposes, such as landing lights and airframe floodlights, may be used in addition to the lights specified above to enhance aircraft conspicuity. - 9.4 From sunrise to sunset, or during any other period prescribed by the appropriate authority: - a) All aircraft moving on the movement area of an aerodrome shall display navigation lights intended to indicate the relative path of the aircraft to an observer and other lights shall not be displayed if they are likely to be mistaken for these lights; - b) Unless stationary and otherwise adequately illuminated, all aircraft on the movement area of an aerodrome shall display lights intended to indicate the extremities of their structure; - c) All aircraft operating on the movement area of an aerodrome shall display lights intended to attract attention to the aircraft; and - d) All aircraft on the movement area of an aerodrome whose engines are running shall display lights which indicate that fact - 9.5 Notwithstanding the provisions of this section of these Rules the commander of an aircraft may switch off or reduce the intensity of any flashing light fitted to the aircraft if such a light does or is likely to: - a) Adversely affect the satisfactory performance of the duties of any member of the flight crew; or - b) Subject an outside observer to unreasonable dazzle. - 9.6 The systems of lights referred to in paragraph 9.1.2 of this Rule are as follows: - a) A steady green light of at least five candela showing to the starboard side through an angle of 110° from the dead ahead in the horizontal plane; and - b) A steady red light of at least five candela showing to the port side through an angle of 110° from dead ahead in the horizontal plane; and c) A steady white light of at least five candela showing through angles of 70° from dead astern to each side in the horizontal plane.